ChatGPT Misreads Your CSV / Excel Data File

 3. df.head()

-This single step surfaces 90% of format problems and stops you from running downstream math on wrong dtypes.
+Reading every column as a string first prevents pandas from guessing types before you have seen the data.
+This single step surfaces most format problems and stops you running downstream math on the wrong dtypes.

 Step 2: Declare date / decimal locale explicitly

-Don’t skip this — locale errors are silent.
-Output looks normal but every number is wrong.
+Do not skip this — locale errors are silent.
+The output looks normal but every number is wrong.

 Step 3: Convert Excel to CSV, kill merged cells